Bret Anderson: Personal life and career

-Anderson has three daughters with his wife, Jennifer.
-Anderson's father, Al Anderson, played American football at Western Washington University before declining a contract from the BC Lions in favor of becoming a high school teacher.
+Anderson has three daughters and a son with his wife, Jennifer.
+Anderson's father, Al Anderson, played American football at Western Washington University before declining a contract from the BC Lions in favour of becoming a high school teacher.

 In 2003, while Anderson was playing for the Lions, he was trained as a firefighter with the expectation that he may lose his position on the team after that season.
 He accepted a job at the Port Coquitlam Fire Department in July 2004.